camelo-cruz/workflow/readme.md

 ## If repository was downloaded

+### ⚠️ Important: Always Fetch and Pull Changes

-ALWAYS FETCH AND PULL THE CHANGES WITH THE GITHUB APP BEFORE RUNNING ANY SCRIPT
+**⚠️ ALWAYS FETCH AND PULL THE CHANGES WITH THE GITHUB APP BEFORE RUNNING ANY SCRIPT ⚠️**

 ---